-The aim was to study the impact of HOAX on audiences, including those who self-identified as having mental health difficulties; and whether this impact was long-lasting.
+The aim of The HOAX Project was to study the impact of HOAX on audiences, including those with lived experience of psychosis-related difficulty; and whether this impact was long-lasting.

 For this to work, PRU required access to a wide range of members of the public, as well as an optimized way to gather data from them over time.
 It was crucial this data-collection method supported the HOAX content being studied, to minimise the audience being ‘pulled out’ of their engagement with that content, and therefore to give the truest reflection of its impact.

 Thus we developed and delivered a mobile app for the project, using our Applied Narrative Technology, titled HOAX Our Right to Hope.